maartenbrakkee/rebanna/README.md

 ### Prerequisites

-*Rebanna* can be installed through `npm`.
+1. NPM. *Rebanna* can be installed through `npm`.
 When you install [Node.js](https://nodejs.org/), the package manager will also be installed.
+2. [Windows-Build-Tools](https://github.com/felixrieseberg/windows-build-tools) - Run as administrator `npm install --global --production windows-build-tools`.

 ### Installing